orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

                                   -out      FuzzyModel.xml

-The output file ``FuzzyModel.xml`` contains the optimal model to perform informations fusion.
+The output file ``FuzzyModel.xml`` contains the optimal model to perform information fusion.

 First Step: Compute Descriptors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in the classifier fusion based validation is to compute,
-for each studied polyline, the choosen descriptors.
+for each studied polyline, the chosen descriptors.
 In this context, the
 *ComputePolylineFeatureFromImage* application can be used for a large
 range of descriptors.
 It has the following inputs :

--  ``-in`` an image (of the sudied scene) corresponding to the choosen
+-  ``-in`` an image (of the sudied scene) corresponding to the chosen
    descriptor (NDVI, building Mask…)

 -  ``-vd`` a vector data containing polyline of interest